nos81/QIT-python/README.txt

 * Use brief comments to explain the logic of your code.
 * When you add new functions also add testing scripts for validating your code.
-If you modify existing code, make sure you didn't break anything by checking that the testing scripts still run flawlessly.
+If you modify existing code, make sure you didn't break anything by checking that the testing scripts still run successfully.